bleedingAyush/bleedingAyush/README.md

 A full-stack developer 👩‍💻.

-- 🔨 Loves to build things
+- 🔨 Love for building stuff
 - 🧠 Problem Solver
 - 🧙‍♂ IF YOU DON'T UNDERSTAND SOMETHING.
 START WRITING CODE.